“And They Are Crucifying Him” (Mark 15:24)

 Today is the anniversary of Polycarp’s death, roughly 1,870 years ago (exact date is disputed).
 What can we learn from his life and ministry?
 Polycarp (c.
 AD 69-155 or 51-155) is one of my heroes.
 Trudi and I lived in Polycarp’s city for two and a half years.
 My eldest daughter was born there.
 Later … Continue reading What Can We Learn from the Life of Polycarp?
-(St. Polycarp Day)
+(Polycarp Remembrance Day)

 Luke was a Doctor, Barnabas had a Cousin: Nine Things We Wouldn’t Know without Colossians 4